Nike Air Max Tailwind 8 Review Facts

 As most standard running shoes are nowadays, the Tailwind 8 should be suited for most runnable terrains.
 Their performance will probably be best on road and concrete surfaces however.
 The Tailwind 8 shouldn’t have any problems with rain

-either, though the shoes are not waterproof, so caution should be taken.
+either, although the shoes are not waterproof, so the runner needs to be careful.

 Price is a bit of an odd point for the Air Max Tailwind 8.
 It can be found on sale in many places for a very solid price.
 However, if the shoe is not found on sale, it is a bit on the pricier end.
 In either case, the shoe does offer good technology and solid design.
 Runners will probably want to purchase it when it is on sale though, just to get the best bang for their buck.